Frequently asked questions (FAQ):

 How many people die every year in Europe?

-It is estimated that at least 5 141 overdose deaths occurred in the European Union in 2019.
-This rises to an estimated 5 769 deaths if Norway and Turkey are included, representing a slight decrease compared with the 2018 figure of 5 920.
+It is estimated that at least 5 800 overdose deaths occurred in the European Union in 2020.
+This rises to an estimated 6 400 deaths if Norway and Turkey are included, representing a slight increase compared with the 2019 figure of about 6 200.
 These overall numbers must be understood as underestimations, as there are limitations to drug-induced deaths data, particularly to European cumulative totals.
-Data for 2019 are not available for all countries, and for those cases the most recent available data may be used to estimate the overall European figures.
+Data for 2020 are not available for all countries, and for those cases (9 of the 29 countries in the EU, Norway and Turkey), the most recent available data may be used to estimate the overall European figures.

 Are the numbers of drug-induced deaths similar across different countries?

-Germany, Sweden, Spain and France together account for half (49 %) of the European total number of drug-related deaths in 2019.
+Germany, Sweden, Spain and France together account for half (48 %) of the European total number of drug-related deaths in 2020.
 This relates partly to the size of the at-risk populations in these countries, but also to under-reporting in certain other countries.
-Following Germany, Sweden, France and Spain, the next highest numbers of deaths were reported by Italy, Turkey and Norway (see figure below).
+Following Germany, Spain, Sweden and France, the next highest numbers of deaths were reported by Turkey, Italy and Norway (see figure below).